abridged/collabland-dev/docs/upstream-integrations/collab-actions/index.md

 ## MiniApps

-The Apps you develop to list on the Collab.Land marketplace are called miniapps.
+The Apps you develop to list on the Collab.Land miniapps are called miniapps.
 These miniapps can be developed in one of two ways:

 - Via the Colla.Land Code base
 - Via Collab Actions.